aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 - Mistral may be connected to an MCP server if the server is managed by AAU, approved for at least the same data classification, and governed by a valid data processing agreement.

-- If personal data and/or data above **Level 1** is transferred to or processed on the platform you integrate with, you must also ensure that the following are in place:
+- When you are working with **Level 2 or Level 3 data** that contains **sensitive personal data** and this data is transferred to or processed on the platform you integrate with, you must also ensure that the following are in place:

     - **Agreement basis:** typically a data processing agreement or a confidentiality agreement that covers the processing performed in the integration.
     - **Technical and organisational security** on the platform being integrated with, commensurate with the intended processing based on the data classification level and/or the type of personal data.